DescendantDeviceSpecific/packages_apps_DescendantOTA/README.md

-SlimOTA
+DescendantOTA
 -------
-A very simple OTA checker with Android Settings look and feel.
+A very simple OTA checker by SlimROMs with Android Settings look and feel.

 How it works
 ------------